Last updated 7 days ago

 Available in Brazil, Argentina, United States

-Myasthenia gravis (MG) is an autoimmune disease that affects the neuromuscular junction on the postsynaptic membrane.
+Myasthenia gravis (MG) is an autoimmune disease in which autoantibodies disrupt the postsynaptic membrane, impairing nerve-to-muscle signal transmission.
 The predominant manifestation is muscle weakness, which typically worsens with repeated muscle exertion, such that function is usually the best in the morning with more pronounced weakness at the end of the day.
-A major challenge in MG is the lack of therapies that cure the disease.
+A major challenge in MG is the lack of therapies that effectively treat the disease.
 Telitacicept is a fully human TACI-Fc fusion protein that targets B-lymphocyte stimulator (BLyS) and A proliferating-inducing ligand (APRIL), neutralizing their interactions with receptors on B cells.
-The blockage of BLyS and APRIL interaction with their respective cell membrane receptors (transmembrane activator and CAML interactor [TACI], B-cell maturation antigen, and BLyS receptors) by telitacicept would inhibit B-cell proliferation and maturation.
+The blockage of BLyS and APRIL interaction with their respective cell membrane receptors (transmembrane activator and CAML interactor [TACI], B-cell maturation antigen, and BLyS receptors) by telitacicept can inhibit B-cell proliferation and maturation.
 This suppression at the proximal portion of the immune response could alleviate autoimmune symptoms.
-This study is a randomized, double-blind, placebo-controlled Phase 3 study with an open-label extension to evaluate the efficacy and safety of telitacicept in a global patient population with gMG.
+This is a randomized, double-blind, placebo-controlled Phase 3 study with an open-label extension (OLE) to evaluate the efficacy and safety of telitacicept in a global patient population with gMG.
+The total duration of the study is variable but will include an approximately 4-week screening period, a 24-week double-blind treatment period (Week 0 through Week 24), a 48-week OLE (Week 24 through Week 72), followed by an extended OLE period (E-OLE), and an 8-week end-of-study follow-up period.
+The E-OLE is variable duration, defined as the period after the 48-week OLE period until telitacicept is approved for MG in the country or the further development in the indication is concluded.

 RemeGen Co., Ltd.